-These are some of the computer crimes that bear federal charges:
+Let’s take a closer look at some of the computer crimes that carry federal charges:

 - Computer tampering

 - Unlawful duplication of software